-Property Watch is a diagnostic tool used to access tags and internal properties of the system for reading or writing.
-Type the name of the property in the Object column, and its value, if any, will appear in the Value column.
+Property Watch is a diagnostic tool used to access the system's tags and internal properties for reading or writing.
+Type the name of the property in the Object column, and its value will appear in the Value column.

-When you type the name of an object type (e.g. "tag") followed by a dot, Intellisense will provide a list of all the available objects.
+When you type the name of an object type (e.g. "tag") followed by a dot, IntelliSense will provide a list of all the available objects.
 You may select any object from this list, (e.g. "tag.index"), or you may select the type itself (e.g. "tag").
-In each case the value, if any, will be given, and all applicable properties with their values will appear in the right hand panel on the "Object Properties" tab.
+In each case, the value will be provided and all applicable properties and their values will appear in the right hand panel on the "Object Properties" tab.